-SOURCE: Data from the Office of Management and Budget, Budget of the United States Government, Fiscal Year 2014, April 2013; and the Bureau of Economic Analysis.
+SOURCE: Office of Management and Budget, Budget of the United States Government, Fiscal Year 2015, March 2014; and the Bureau of Economic Analysis.
 Compiled by PGPF.

 NOTE: Medicare spending is net of offsetting receipts.
 GDP is based on estimates following the July 2013 revisions.